tetra-framework/tetra/docs/helpers.md

 ### The `tetra-request` class

-While a request is in flight, the element that initiated the request (e.g. a button) receives the `tetra_request` class automatically.
+While a request is in flight, the element that initiated the request (e.g. a button) receives the `tetra-request` class automatically.
 You can use that to show busy indicators within the button, just by adding some css.

 Here is an example that works with Bootstrap 5 CSS (`.spinner-border`):